kettanaito/naming-cheatsheet/README.md

 > See also [remove](#remove).

 ### `compose`
 Creates a new data from the existing one.
-Mostly applicable to strings or objects.
+Mostly applicable to strings, objects, or functions.

 ```js
 function composePageUrl(pageName, pageId) {